 The Committee includes:

-Chair and Associate Professor of Chemistry, Co-Chair of Conceptual Foundations of Science
+Chair of Chemistry; Associate Professor of Chemistry, Co-Chair of Conceptual Foundations of Science

 Donnie Cotter's scientific research focuses on the mechanism of transmetalation.
 Recently, he has turned his scholarly attentions to the study the history of chemistry, focusing on the American chemical community between 1890 and 1920.
 Cotter is the author of numerous scholarly papers and presentations, many of them coauthored by Mount Holyoke students.